The Friends is a membership organization. We invite members of our community to join us to support and advocate for the

 I like authorized biographies.
 I'm always reading so it is hard to make a specific recommendation.
 Just keep reading.

 Library Work: I have been volunteering with The Friends of the Boca Raton Library since 2015 as Marketing Consultant and Event Planning Manager.

 Occupation: I retired from a 40-year career in Direct Marketing, planning and buying national cable, broadcast and radio media commercial time

 Family: My husband, Philip, and I raised our daughter, Jenna, in Brooklyn, NY.
 I volunteered at my daughter’s school for 10 years from pre-K through 8th Grade, raising funds for the school.

 Activities: I enjoy water aerobics, walking on the beach and reading.
 My husband and I also love barbequing with friends at our condo.

 Why I Volunteer: I volunteer because I want to give back in honor of my sister’s memory.
 My sister was a NY librarian for over 35 years and died after only one year of retirement.
 Being able to bring my work/life skills to such a wonderful organization is a pleasure and fun.

 Book Recommendations: City of Girls by Elizabeth Gilbert and Where the Crawdads Sing by Delia Owens.

-Library Work: I joined the Friends Board in 2021.
-I teach Legal Research at Broward College and have for a number of years.
+Library Work: I I joined the Friends Board in 2021.
+I teach Legal Research at Broward College.
 My students have to familiarize themselves with library resources.
-This has opened avenues to work closely with librarians to ensure up-to-date and pertinent resources are available for my students as the school library is unique in that it also serves as the public library for Broward County.
+This has opened avenues to work closely with librarians to ensure up-to-date and pertinent resources are available for my students.